jackonelli/wednesday-world-cup/README.md

 ### `server`

 The executable `wwc_server` is a very simple http server.
-The wasm `ui` cannot, for sand-boxing reasons, interact directly with the database.
+The WASM `ui` cannot, for sand-boxing reasons, interact directly with the database.
 Instead, the `wwc_server` acts as a bridge to enable the `ui` to make database calls through a http api.
 The intention is to have an as ~stupid~ simple as possible combination of `db` and `server` and leave the complexity for the UI.
 This means storing a raw, basic representation of the data in the database and having the server provide access to it as is.